PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/00-config.md

 ```

 > [!warn]
-> You have to give this specific value because Frugal can't infere it for you.
-You can use another value than `import.meta.url`, but Frugal might fail to resolve some paths.
+> You have to give this specific value because Frugal can't infer it for you.
+You can use another value than `import.meta.url` if you know what you are doing, but Frugal might fail to resolve some paths.

 ### pages